Jucys-Murphy elements for Soergel bimodules: Introduction

 The cellular algebra approach to the representation theory of the symmetric group and Hecke algebra in type $ A$ was pioneered by Murphy.
 One of his major insights was the proof that the classical {\it Jucys-Murphy} elements $ \{ L_i \} $ act lower triangularly on the cellular basis in these cases.
 To a large degree it is this triangularity property that explains the importance of the Jucys-Murphy elements in modern representation theory.
 In fact, it has been axiomatized by Mathas as the defining property of a cellular algebra {\it endowed with a family of JM-elements}.

-The objects of $ \cal D $ are expressions over $S$, that is words in the alphabet $ S$, and for each such expression $ \underline{w} $ we consider the endomorphism algebra $ A_{\underline{w}} = { \rm End} (\underline{w})$.
-It is a cellular algebra because $ \cal D $ is a cellular category.
+The objects of $ \cal D $ are expressions over $S$, that is words in the alphabet $ S$, and for each such expression $ \underline{w} $ we consider the endomorphism algebra $ A_{\underline{w}} = { \rm End}_{\cal D} (\underline{w})$.
+It is a cellular algebra in the original sense of Graham and Lehrer.
 The first main result of the paper is our Theorem {\ref{firstlightleavesJM}} stating that $ A_{\underline{w}} $ is a cellular algebra endowed with a family of JM-elements, in the sense of Mathas.
-Apart from the intrinsic value of this result, we also believe that our JM-elements are of interest by themselves.
+Apart from the intrinsic value of this result, the JM-elements are of interest by themselves.
 They are of the form

-and have actually already appeared in the literature.
-Indeed, whenever $ \underline{w} $ corresponds to a reduced expression of an element of $W$, we observe that the Lefschez operator $ \rho $ from Elias and Williamson's proof of Soergel's conjecture can be written as a linear combination with coefficients in $ {\mathbb R}^+$ of these $ L_i$'s.
-Given the importance of $ {\mathbb R}^+$ in Elias and Williamson's work, we find this observation striking.
+and already appear in the literature.
+For example, whenever $ \underline{w} $ corresponds to a reduced expression of an element of $W$, the Lefschez operator $ \rho $ from Elias and Williamson's proof of Soergel's conjecture can be written as a linear combination with coefficients in $ {\mathbb R}^+$ of these $ L_i$'s.
+We hope that this connection between $ \rho $ and the $ L_i$'s can be the inspiration for the construction of Lefschez operators for other $ \Z$-graded representation theories that arise in algebraic Lie theory.